 I'm sitting with a friend who is an accomplished musician.
 Record deals, multiple albums, and you've probably heard her songs on a TV show or commercial or two.
-She tells me that she doesn't want to teach music because she's afraid it would lose its magic.
+She tells me that she doesn't want to learn music theory because she's afraid music would lose its magic.
 There's a mystical mystery about how she makes music and she's afraid she'll ruin that special quality if she has to figure out how she does it.
 It won't flow the same.

 My response was something that I've believed my whole life: "Magic just hides something's true beauty.
 It's a con.
 A trick that makes you love the magic rather than the real thing.
 Once you actually learn how it really works, sure, the magic goes away, but then you get to fall in love with the beauty of the real thing.
 Real things are always simpler and more beautiful than the magic hiding them."